code-z2/inst-paymaster/README.md

 A user can easily create an AA account and start using a paymaster from the list of available paymasters.

 1. EOA is not supported but however, a private key is used as an EIP712 signer
-2. After account is deployed, account is saved to an  encrypted browser storage whhich use a combination of sha256 and AES to encrypt private key. (though may be strongly discourage (but for demo))
+2. After account is deployed, account is saved to an  encrypted browser storage which use a combination of sha256 and AES to encrypt private key. (though may be strongly discouraged (but for demo))
     ![wallet ui](./public/03_PaymastersWallet.png?raw=true "SyncWallet UI")
 3. A user can perform simple operations like token transfers and can also deploy a paymaster.
     ![wallet ui](./public/00_PaymasterWallet.png?raw=true "SyncWallet UI")